-Dependencies: FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1/PERSO

-FMT_SMR.1 Security roles: fulfilled by FMT_SMR.1/PERSO.

-FMT MTD.1.1/ The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data

-INI ENA to the Manufacturer.
+Hierarchical to: Dependencies: No other components FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1/PERSO FMT_SMR.1 Security roles: fulfilled by FMT_SMR.1/PERSO.
+FMT_MTD.1.1/ INI_ENA The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data to the Manufacturer.